spatie/laravel-permission/docs/basic-usage/middleware.md

 });
 ```

-In Laravel v10.9 and up, you can also call this middleware with a static method.
+Since Laravel v10.9, you can also call this middleware with a static method.

 ```php
 Route::group(['middleware' => [\Illuminate\Auth\Middleware\Authorize::using('publish articles')]], function () {